jhudsl/Informatics_Research_Leadership/manuscript/05-promoting_diversity.md

 Beyond the critical importance of giving everyone more fair opportunities (which cannot be overstated), there are many additional crucial reasons why diversity is particularly important for science and health research.

-The inclusion of diverse research team members promotes more inclusive research questions and practices to help the populations that need better health care the most.
+The inclusion of diverse research team members may promote more inclusive research questions and practices to help the populations that need better health care the most.

 > “Racial/ethnic minority groups in the United States are at disproportionate risk of being uninsured, lacking access to care, and experiencing worse health outcomes from preventable and treatable conditions.”(Jackson and Gracia 2014)